-The Strange Weather Gospel Choir (SWGC) is a non-auditioned community choir in Canberra consisting of around 40 singers whose passion and love for music are sure to inspire and move audiences.
-The Choir's unique sound and exuberance have seen it grow to become a very popular Choir in this region.
+Strange Weather Gospel Choir (SWGC) is an auditioned community choir in Canberra consisting of around 50 singers whose passion for music is sure to inspire and move audiences.
+The choir's unique sound and exuberance have seen it grow to become a popular choir in this region.

-SWGC performs a wide variety of gospel music either accompanied or unaccompanied.
-The repertoire ranges from traditional African American gospel spirituals from the era of the American Civil War through to 21st century gospel music.
+SWGC performs a wide variety of music, accompanied or unaccompanied.
+Its gospel repertoire ranges from traditional African American gospel spirituals from the era of the American Civil War through to 21st-century gospel music.
 The gospel sound is complemented by the energetic and rhythmical world music sounds of traditional and contemporary African music reflecting the roots of gospel music, often accompanied by the tribal rhythms of drums and percussion.
-The Choir can also be heard singing secular music every now and then.
-A list of our current repertoire can be viewed here.
+The choir also sings other genres of music, including folk, contempory and Indigenous Ausralian songs.

-SWGC performs throughout the year at a variety of exciting events and festivals in Canberra and the region.
-The choir prides itself on its strong community spirit, and each year commits to a number of charity and community performances.
+SWGC performs throughout the year at a variety of events and festivals in Canberra and the region.
+The choir prides itself on its strong community spirit, and each year commits to charity and community performances.

 In November 2009, we broke our own audience record when we performed our ‘Coming of Age’ concert in front of well over 700 people at Llewellyn Hall, Canberra’s premier acoustic venue.
 We invited world-class guest performers John Mackey’s Saxessions, and shared the stage with the energetic Tanamasi drumming troupe for some stirring African rhythms.
 This stunningly successful SWGC concert was made possible by a generous sponsorship from the ACT Government.

 The Choir has performed to popular acclaim at the National Gallery of Australia, the Moruya Jazz Festival, Old Parliament House, the Wagga Wagga Jazz Festival, the National Museum of Australia, the High Court of Australia and many other venues and events.